 A visit to the lodge is a step back in time with its period furniture, original elevator and rooms absent the ubiquitous television.
 We found the ambiance of the period lodge and grounds extremely relaxing and were grateful for the absence of the television, though Wi-Fi is available.
 The food in the restaurant was excellent and the natural amenities that surround the area were a bonus.

 After almost six decades in Florida, it was refreshing to return to a place both familiar and new, where Florida could be experienced with “new eyes.”
-Go online for more information.
+Go online for more information and see the video here.